J-DubApps/Blog/content/posts/2013/Zen-IT.md

 draft = false
-title = 'Of Zen, Wine, and an IT Career…' type = 'post' tags = ["career", "tech", "philosophy", "project-mgmt"]
+title = 'Of Zen, Wine, and an IT Career…' type = 'post' tags = ["career", "tech", "philosophy", "project-mgmt", "enterprise-it"]
 +++

 A co-worker asked me this morning, after an IT fire-drill, “<b><i>why is it nothing ever rattles you?</i></b>”.<br />